Dr. Kanchan, Consultant Internal Medicine

 Reduced Iron Intake:

 One primary reason for iron deficiency anemia is a diminished intake of iron-rich foods.
-Despite the abundance of iron in various dietary sources, individuals often fail to consume an adequate amount of these nutrient-rich options.
+Despite the abundance of iron in various dietary sources, individuals often fail to consume an adequate amount of these iron-rich foods.
 This deficiency can be exacerbated by dietary preferences, leading to a reduced absorption of iron by the body.

 Increased Blood Loss:

-A significant contributor to iron deficiency anemia is the loss of blood.
-In particular, conditions such as gastric ulcers can result in chronic blood loss, thereby depleting the body’s iron stores.
+Chronic blood loss is a significant cause of iron deficiency anemia symptoms.
+Conditions such as gastric ulcers can result in chronic blood loss, thereby depleting the body’s iron stores.
 Similarly, constant loss of blood, as seen in menstrual bleeds, can lead to a gradual reduction in iron levels over time.

 Increased Demand: